twofold-rsc/twofold/sites/website/src/pages/docs/guides/data-fetching.md

 Twofold will wait for the total count of sales to be fetched from the database before rendering the above page.

-## List detail UIs
+## Fetching data in layouts

 Similar to pages, layouts can also fetch data.
-This useful for data that is shared across multiple pages.
+This useful for data that is rendered across multiple pages.

-A common UI pattern is to fetch a list of items and then display an item's details once it's selected.
-In Twofold, this is done by fetching the list in a layout and the details of a specific item in a dynamic page.

-Let's go ahead and build a list-detail UI using a layout and page.
-First, we'll start with the layout:

 ```tsx
 // src/pages/posts/layout.tsx